hcbak/backstage/plugins/signals/report-alpha.api.md

 import { ApiFactory } from '@backstage/frontend-plugin-api';
 import { ExtensionBlueprintParams } from '@backstage/frontend-plugin-api';
 import { ExtensionDataRef } from '@backstage/frontend-plugin-api';
-import { ExtensionDefinition } from '@backstage/frontend-plugin-api';
 import { JSX as JSX_2 } from 'react';
+import { OverridableExtensionDefinition } from '@backstage/frontend-plugin-api';
 import { OverridableFrontendPlugin } from '@backstage/frontend-plugin-api';

 // @alpha (undocumented)